 - More than 11% of households earns $200,000 or more

 6. Educated Workforce

-- More than 52% of people age 25 and over have a college degree, as compared to 35% in Gwinnett County and 30% in Georgia
+- More than 52% of people age 25 and over have a college degree, as compared with 40% in Gwinnett County and 34% in Georgia

-- Nearly 28% of the workforce is employed in professional or financial fields
+- Approximately 24% of the workforce is employed in professional or financial fields

 7. Committed Leadership